Philadelphia Continental Chapter Color Guard

 Special salutes to Revolutionary War fallen, including those memorialized at Philadelphia's Washington Square Tomb of the Unknown,

-Leading in the "March In" commemorating General Washington and his army's entry into Valley Forge, as well as their departure,
+Leading the "March In" and "March Out" commemorating General Washington and his army's entry into Valley Forge, as well as their departure,

 Presenting colors at the mass swearing in of new U.S. citizens in Philadelphia,

 Occasionally providing an honor guard for Revolutionary War soldiers' grave dedications,

 The Color Guard has participated in an average of 32 events annually over the past 5 years.
 Like the chapter, its Color Guard has a very long history.
 The Color Guard members wear the uniform of the "Commander-in-Chief's Guard", or as it was traditionally called, "Washington's Life Guard" (1).
 The coat is blue with buff facing, breeches are buff, and the waistcoat is scarlet.
 They carry the special unit's standard, on which is emblazoned its motto: “Conquer or Die”.
 At Valley Forge, the “Guard” assisted General Von Steuben in drilling the encamped farmer-soldiers into a battle-ready force... a battle-ready force that pushed the British off the field at Monmouth in New Jersey shortly after leaving Valley Forge.

 (1) For an interesting background on George Washington's Life Guard, please see DOCUMENT which explains the history of this unique unit as told by authors Brad Meltzer and Josh Mensch.